throoze/setlan/README.md

 The whole project is divided into 4 phases.
 The current implementation goes up to the first one, which contemplates the lexicographical analysis.

+Test files with their corresponding outputs can be found in the test folder.

 The tokens defined for the language are listed below.
 Each of the expressions written in the examples have the value of `true`, with the exception of numerical values and reserved words and instructions, which are not expressions.